offlinenow/Installation-guide-for-GitLab-on-OS-X/README.md

-# Installation guide for GitLab 10.1 on OS X 10.11
+# Installation guide for GitLab 11.2 on OS X

-> This is WIP version for OS X 10.11.
-For OS X 10.10 see [10.10 branch](https://github.com/WebEntity/Installation-guide-for-GitLab-on-OS-X/tree/10.10).

 ## Overview